ocaml/opam/doc/pages/Manual.md

   be browsed [here](api/index.html)

-This version of the manual documents the version `1.2` of the file formats, with some `1.2.1` experimental extensions mentionned.
-It is **not yet** up-to-date with opam `2.0`.
+This version of the manual documents the version `1.2` of the file formats, and is progressively being updated with the new features of opam `2.0`.

 ## General file format